-Prices of Pros to build a base for you vary depending on the type of soil, whether slope of flat your lot is, a size of a building and your preference of a base type and may cost you from AUD 2,000 for a small cabin like Crete Panorama 10 up to AUD 6,000 for a 1 bedroom cabin like Sicilia Panorama 30.
+Prices of Pros to build a base for you vary depending on the type of soil, whether the slope or flat your lot is, a size of a building and your preference of a base type and may cost you from AUD 2,000 for a small cabin like Crete Panorama 10 up to AUD 6,000 for a 1 bedroom cabin like Sicilia Panorama 30.
 However, if you DIY you would pay for the materials only in your local DIY store.

-Also, will you assemble a backyard studio by yourself, or need a professional help?
-If you engage builders, this may cost you about AUD 650 to AUD 2,000 depending on a size of a backyard studio and any extra work required.
+Also, will you assemble a backyard studio by yourself, or need professional help?
+If you engage builders, this may cost you about AUD 4,500 to AUD 9,500 depending on the size of a backyard studio and any extra work required.
 The price includes all construction of the building including the subfloor foundation.

 If size and price is not an issue, you may have to think of features and design you like.

-Common or separated area – backyard cabins Majorca, 9 m², Crete, 12 m² and Corsica, 20 m² have common areas whereas backyard cabin Sicilia, 20 m² has 2 separate rooms and you can organize your stuff differently.
-If you need a larger cabin for a granny flat, holiday accommodation or teenage retreat – our 1 and 2 bedroom granny flats in 40-53 m² size would be the way to go.
+Common or separated area – Crete Panorama, 10 m², Milos, 14 m² and Corsica Panorama, 18 m² have one room whereas Sicilia Panorama, 20 m² has 1 separate room for a bathroom or storage.
+If you need a secondary dwelling or a granny flat, holiday accommodation or teenage retreat – check our 1 and 2 bedroom granny flats in up to 60 m² sizes of living space.

-Finally, design is your personal preference and you only may have to discuss it with your family and pick your favorite one.
+Finally, the design is your personal preference and you only may have to discuss it with your family and pick your favourite one.

 Have a look at our backyard cabins or granny flats range pages, go through our backyard cabins interior ideas, we hope this will find you well.
 Also, you can inspect YZY Kit Homes studios by visiting your nearest display village.
 It is the best way to start your selection as you can consult with the builder at the time of your visit.

 Step 2.
 Order

-Request online or contact your nearest dealer to book an appointment for a consultation at the display or request a site inspection.
+Request a quote online or contact your nearest dealer to book an appointment for a consultation at the display or request a site inspection.

-Please take time to think if you also need YZY help in Base preparation, Pro-Installation, Painting/Staining?
+Please take time to think if you also need a professional builder’s help in Base preparation, Pro-Installation, Painting/Staining.